savo92/opbeat-php-backwardcompatible/README.md

 *This is the simple version, which automatically use set\_error\_handler, set\_exception\_handler and register\_shutdown\_function.
 In this mode, the client will automatically catch any uncaught error*

 ## What you can do
 _There are some advanced stuff you can directly use.
-Please consider that you MUST follow the [Opbeat API documentation](https://opbeat.com/docs/api/intake/v1/#-error-logging-).
-In the [wiki of this repository you](https://github.com/savo92/opbeat-php-backwardcompatible/wiki) can find a complete documentation of what this client can do and how to use it._
+Please consider that you MUST follow the [Opbeat API documentation](https://opbeat.com/docs/api/intake/v1/#-error-logging-) when you build data structure for the advanced functions.
+In the [wiki of this repository](https://github.com/savo92/opbeat-php-backwardcompatible/wiki) you can find a complete documentation of what this client can do and how to use it._

 A little list:
 * You can pass to the hook a callable that will be executed at the end of the procedure.